 More complex flow meters / flow computers are often installed at various points in the network and these may have outputs and inputs using Modbus protocol.
 The system can be set up so that Neon Remote System acts as Modbus Master that collects and presents Modbus Slaves’ (sensors) data or that it acts as Modbus Slave that collects and presents sensor data as Modbus TCP for SCADA Modbus Master ingestion.

-Oil and Gas Pipelines/Pressure Monitoring and Metering information is also important to keep track of, especially for high use customers.
-While low use customers may have a manual gas meter read quarterly by a meter reading person, high use customers typically have larger meters with pulse or other outputs every unit of gas delivered.
-In these circumstances, the metering pulses can be fed into a Neon Remote Terminal or Module and totaled up, so that total gas usage per day, total gas usage per hour and perhaps gas usage in peak and off peaks times can be recorded.
-This data can be stored locally in the Neon Remote Terminal or Module and sent to the Neon Server, perhaps daily, so that that data can be used for billing purposes.
+Metering information is also important to keep track of, especially for high use customers.
+While low use customers may have a manual gas meter read quarterly by a meter reading person, high use customers typically have larger meters with pulse outputs for every unit of gas delivered.
+In these circumstances, the metering pulses can be fed into a Neon Remote Logger and totalled up, so that total gas usage per day, total gas usage per hour and perhaps gas usage in peak and off peak times can be recorded.
+This data can be stored locally in the Neon Remote Logger and sent to the Neon Server, perhaps daily, so that that data can be used for billing purposes.

-For very remote pipelines a Neon Remote Terminal Satellite can be used to measure and report pressures at various points as it is unlikely that there would be any cellular coverage in remote areas.
-Such systems would be independently powered as there would be no power systems in remote areas.
+For very remote pipelines a Neon Remote Logger Satellite can be used to measure and report pressures at various points as it is unlikely that there would be any cellular coverage in remote areas.
+Such systems would be independently powered as there would be no mains power in remote areas.

 |Options for Neon Telemetry - NRL / NRT / RTU / Field Units||Unidata Part Number||Description|